bswck/slothy/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] A new feature implementation
 	- Please include the issue number, and create an issue if none exists, which must include a complete example of how the feature would look.
-	- Please include: `Fixes: #<issue number>` in the commit message extended description.
+	- Please include: `Fixes #<issue number>` in the commit message extended description.
 	- Please include tests.

 **Have a great day!**